ByteWelder/TactilityDocs/docs/versions/main/app-fundamentals.md

-# Apps
+# App Fundamentals

-Here are some notable behaviours:
+Let's start with some notable behaviours:
+- Apps have a ledger that describes them: this is the `AppManifest`, which is found at `tt::app::AppManifest`.
-- Apps can be started and stopped: this is similar to create and destroy
+- Apps can be created and destroyed.
+You can call `tt::app::start()` to start an app.
-- Apps can be shown and hidden: when they are ready to render their UI, or when their UI is hidden
+- Apps can be shown and hidden: when they are ready to render their UI, or when their UI is hidden.
+If an app starts another app, the original app is temporarily hidden, until the second app is destroyed.
 - Apps can start other apps.
 An app can return a result to the app that started it.
 - Apps can be started with parameters.